General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Details on Viscous Black-Hole Accretion

 Note that $\xi$ does not have a physical interpretation and should be seen simply as a mathematical parameter.
-However, with this parameterisation, each of the solutions $r(\xi), u(\xi)$, and $h(\xi)$ can be thought as consisting of two branches on either side of the sonic point: \ie one branch for $r<r_s$ and one for $r>r_s$.
-In this way, and as will be found later, the solution at the sonic point can be obtained in the limit $\xi \rightarrow \pm \infty$\footnote{This condition follows from the requirement that the perturbation behaves as $\sim e^{\lambda \xi}$, where $\lambda$ is a constant eigenvalue that can be either positive or negative, and that it vanishes at the sonic point; see also below.}.
+However, with this parameterisation, each of the solutions $r(\xi), u(\xi)$, and $h(\xi)$ can be thought as consisting of two branches on either side of the sonic point: \ie one branch for $r<r_s$ and one for $r>r_s$, and the solution at the sonic point can be obtained in the limit $\xi \rightarrow \pm \infty$\footnote{This condition follows from the requirement that the perturbation behaves as $\sim e^{\lambda \xi}$, where $\lambda$ is a constant eigenvalue that can be either positive or negative, and that it vanishes at the sonic point; see also below.}.